 In response to these interconnected challenges, we have developed a holistic approach integrating community health services with marine conservation and coastal livelihood initiatives.

 Our distinctive style of working has emerged through conversations with our partner communities, who have challenged us to appreciate the ways in which the health of people and the environment are intertwined.

 We learned that people in Velondriake, Madagascar’s first locally managed marine area, thought that fish stocks would collapse without increased access to family planning.
 We also saw that, as a field-based environmental organisation working in these isolated communities, we were ideally positioned to address this critical unmet need by developing cross-sector collaborations with health organisations.

 We started incorporating reproductive health services into our fisheries management initiatives with partner health organisations in 2007.
 Since then, we have expanded this programme to serve over 45,000 people across more than 75 communities along Madagascar’s west coast.
 From seaweed aquaculture to maternal and child health, our interdisciplinary teams now work closely together to coordinate their activities and identify meaningful synergies between all of our programmes.

-We engage communities in a variety of environmental and health topics through small group discussions, interactive theatre workshops and facilitated storytelling sessions.
+We engage communities in discussions about a variety of environmental and health topics through interactive theatre and facilitated storytelling sessions.
 Exploring the connections between different themes enables us to broaden our reach, for example, getting men talking about family planning and involving women in fisheries management.